ChiruPushadapu/Flowable-Holiday-Request-Example/README.md

 ## Overview
 In this tutorial, we build a holiday request process that involves the following steps:

-### Employee Holiday Request: Employees submit requests specifying the number of days they wish to take off.
+1. Employee Holiday Request: Employees submit requests specifying the number of days they wish to take off.

-### Manager Approval: Managers review and either approve or reject the requests.
+2. Manager Approval: Managers review and either approve or reject the requests.
-### External System Integration: Simulated registration of requests in an external system.
+3. External System Integration: Simulated registration of requests in an external system.
-### Email Notifications: Automated email notifications are sent to employees with the outcome of their requests.
+4. Email Notifications: Automated email notifications are sent to employees with the outcome of their requests.

 ## Getting Started
 To run the project locally, follow these steps:

 1. ### Clone the Repository:

-bash
-Copy code
 git clone https://github.com/your-username/flowable-holiday-request.git

-Set Up application.properties:
+2. ### Set Up application.properties:

-2. ### Create an application.properties file in the src/main/resources directory.
+Create an application.properties file in the src/main/resources directory.
 Add your credentials and configuration details.
 (Remember not to commit sensitive information to the repository.)

 3. ### Build and Run:

-bash
-Copy code
 mvn clean install
 java -jar target/flowable-holiday-request.jar